 But you don’t have to be uncomfortable — just pick an alternative that covers your feet, looks chic, and is ultra comfy at the same time!
 Here are some options:

 These flats are so beautiful you might skip the heels altogether!
-By Walkin on Air.
+These are all by Walkin on Air.

 Pretty in floral: